 Currently, there are over 560 lawsuits that are pending against Monsanto in just the U.S. District Court in San Francisco.
 There are an estimated 8,000 lawsuits that have been filed across the nation against Monsanto.
 Due to a large number of lawsuits, multidistrict litigation (MDL) will likely be utilized.
 Multidistrict litigation occurs when a large number of lawsuits with substantially the same claim are consolidated into one large case.

 Litigation regarding Roundup is relatively new.
 Therefore, outside of the Johnson case, it remains to be seen how many of these cases will be adjudicated.

 Roundup Cancer Lawsuit Lawyer for Non-Hodgkin Lymphoma Patients

 If you or a family member developed lymphoma from Roundup exposure, you should contact a Roundup cancer lawyer for help pursuing financial compensation.
 Attorney Prosper Shaked is willing to fight with you against large corporations to pursue the justice you deserve.
-To schedule a free legal consultation, call The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+To schedule a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.